nautobot/nautobot/nautobot/docs/plugins/development.md

 #### Manual

-The `pyproject.toml` is the recommended Python packaging methodology specified by [PEP 517](https://www.python.org/dev/peps/pep-0517/).
-If not able to build via Python Poetry (recommended method), the ability to package in the legacy `setup.py` methodology is still available, but not the recommended (and thus not documented) method to setup the package.
-An example pyproject.toml for setuptools is below, with the documentation on how to build with setuptools can be found on the [setuptools documentation](https://setuptools.readthedocs.io/en/latest/build_meta.html).
+The `pyproject.toml` is the recommended Python packaging methodology specified by [PEP 517](https://www.python.org/dev/peps/pep-0517/) and [PEP 518](https://www.python.org/dev/peps/pep-0518/).
+While the legacy `setup.py` Python packaging methodology is still available, it is not the recommended method to set up a package, and so it is not documented here.

+If for some reason you do not wish to use Poetry, `pyproject.toml` can be defined to use other packaging libraries.
+An example `pyproject.toml` for setuptools is below, and the documentation on how to build with setuptools can be found on the [setuptools documentation](https://setuptools.readthedocs.io/en/latest/build_meta.html).

 ```toml
 [build-system]